heiseonline/shariff-backend-php/README.md

 | `cacheDir` | `string` | Directory used for the cache.
 Default: system temp directory |
 | `adapter` | `string` | Name of cache adapter (e.g. Apc, Memcache, etc.) |
 | `adapterOptions` | `object` | Options for the cache adapter |

+*These option apply for the default Cache class (`ZendCache`) only.
+If you implement custom caching, you can specify your own options.*

 ##### Client options